 Pew Research Center, YouTube, Facebook, and Instagram continue to occupy the top three spots for American’s social media use.
 But what about those ranking further down the list?
 Twenty-nine percent of all Americans report using Pinterest, and 27 are using Snapchat.
 Twenty five percent are on LinkedIn.
 These figures represent millions of people.
 What opportunities exist for higher ed professionals looking to recruit students on these social media platforms?

 EducationDynamics has years of industry-leading experience connecting colleges to students and creating valuable inquiries through social media marketing.
-You can learn how we do it with a free marketing consultation.

 Snapchat for Higher Ed

 Let’s look at Snapchat first.
 Even though it’s the fifth most popular platform, it’s popular among teens, with 88 percent using the app and often checking their accounts an average of six times per day.
 More colleges are turning to Snapchat to meet these prospective students where they are.
 Snapchat is an ideal platform for introducing your institution to prospects in a friendly and engaging way.

 Research shows that 10-second micro-videos work best on Snapchat, though some users produce longer-form content that lasts up to 60 seconds.